 In 1965, he came to Australia at the invitation of the Australian Judo Federation to teach both judo and taekwondo, which at that time was known as ‘Korean karate’.
 He ran specialist courses for Australian instructors, grading them to higher ranks, and also trained many successful national and international contestants, becoming the most respected name in martial arts in the country.
 In 1970, he returned to Korea for a further 12 months training before opening his own school in Ringwood, Victoria, naming it Ke-Hyung No’s Martial Arts Centre.
 This moved to full-time premises the following year and was renamed No’s Martial Arts and Fitness Centre.
 In 1982, land was purchased in Croydon, Victoria and construction was undertaken for the first full-time purpose-built martial arts centre in the southern hemisphere, with an area exceeding 300 square metres.
 With the surge of interest in taekwondo this became known as No’s Taekwondo and it is estimated that some 7,500 students have been taught or graded by Ke Hyung No over the years.

 Today Ke Hyung No simply enjoys concentrating on teaching Taekwondo at his club.

-Ke-Hyung No was promoted to taekwondo 8th dan in 1988 and judo 7th dan in 1989.
-He remains active in the field of taekwondo and now runs classes after-hours at the Bayswater Primary School Gymnasium for children and adults.
+Ke-Hyung No is 9th dan in taekwondo and 7th dan in jude.
+He remains active in the field of taekwondo and now runs classes after-hours at the Bayswater North Primary School Gymnasium for children and adults.

 Read more about Ke Hyung in the history of taekwondo in Australia.